 The thyroid cartilage is composed of two plates, called laminae, that join in the front at an angle of 90 to 120 degrees.
-The protrusion it creates, visible on the front of the neck, is generally more prominent in men because of a more acute angle in males.
+The protrusion it creates, visible on the front of the neck, is generally more prominent in men because of a sharper angle in males.
 The thyroid cartilage typically grows larger during the teenage years, especially in boys, and is seen as a secondary sexual characteristic.
-Despite its name, the thyroid cartilage has nothing to do with the thyroid or its processes.
-It plays a role in the production of the human voice, providing protection and support for the vocal folds.
-The muscles of the larynx act on skeletal structures, including the thyroid cartilage, to produce the vibration of the vocal folds that is necessary to vocalization.
+Secondary sexual characteristics are indicators of a person’s sex, which develop as they age (usually around puberty).
+Others include facial hair in men and breasts in women.